railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 .. tip:: Detail of Future Stock

-	To get more details about future stock, you can click ``Stock Level Forecast`` to the right of the product form to get the report Forecast Stock Levels as illustrated below.
+	To get more details about future stock, you can find ``Stock Level Forecast`` option in the `Print` button at the top center of the product form.
+	It will saw the report Forecast Stock Levels as illustrated below.
 OpenERP shows a graph of the changes in stock in the days to come, varying as a function of purchase orders, confirmed production and sales orders.

 .. figure:: images/stock_forecast_report.png